Developable Quad Meshes and Contact Element Nets: Introduction

 \subsubsection{Previous work based on other discretizations}

 A triangle mesh is intrinsically flat except at the vertices, and it is in fact locally flat if and only if the angle sum in its vertices equals $2\pi$.
-This natural discretization of the concept of developable surface has not been in much use in geometric modeling.
-An exception is provided by meshes consisting of equilateral triangles as used by \cite{jiang-2014-aag}.
+This natural discretization of the concept of a developable surface has not been in much use in geometric modeling.
+An exception is provided by meshes consisting of equilateral triangles as used by Jiang et at.\ \shortcite{jiang:2014}.
 Better suited for geometric design of developables is the `local hinge' condition imposed by Stein et al.\ \shortcite{Stein:2018:DSF}.
-It ensures existence of rulings and also implies that the position of edges is not arbitrary; every face has an edge which represents the direction of a ruling.
+It ensures the existence of rulings and also implies that the position of edges is not arbitrary; every face has an edge that represents the direction of a ruling.
 Binninger et al.\ \shortcite{binninger-2021} approximate surfaces with piecewise- 0pt developable ones by thinning the Gauss image; their method operates on a triangle mesh.

 Sell\'an et al.\ \shortcite{sellan-2020} use an entirely different way of imposing developability.
-A height field $z=f(x,y)$ represents a developable surface if and only if the Hessian of $f$ has vanishing determinant.
+A height field $z=f(x,y)$ represents a developable surface if and only if the Hessian of $f$ has a vanishing determinant.
 A certain convex optimization converts a given height field to one where the Hessian is nonsingular only along 1D curves.
 This leads to a piecewise-developable surface.
+Our method is also based on the characterization of developables as surfaces with low-rank second fundamental forms.
+Our discretization, however, works for any quad mesh, and is not limited to height fields.